AdityaGupta03/Horizon3-pipeline-v2/README.md

 # Pipeline

+Note that the README below is an older version and shouldn't be closely followed.

 This folder contains core analysis used in the event-driven pipeline.
 Most, if not all, of the code is written using Python 3.11.

 ## Building Docker Containers